 Grief & Loss: What is it & What does it look like?

-The first post in this series focusing on grief and loss interviewed Connie on the Bloggers Corner interviewed Connie, a blogger who has been personally impacted by loss and has transformed her grief into a passion for supporting others and helping to prevent suicide.
+The first post in this series focusing on grief and loss interviewed Connie on the Bloggers Corner, who is a blogger who has been personally impacted by loss and has transformed her grief into a passion for supporting others and helping to prevent suicide.
 It can be very difficult to share a story of loss, no matter how much time has passed, and I sincerely thank Connie for being able to share her story with us.
-I'm also looking forward to her achievements in the future as she pushes towards a national suicide prevention program.

 In this post, we will explore the definition of grief and the symptoms associated with a response to loss.
-Next weeks post will highlight the impacts the experience of loss and bereavement including complicated grief, and the final post this month will focus on strategies and supports to process the difficult impacts of loss.
+Other posts in this series include: